Concept | Monitoring model performance and drift in production#

 Ground truth monitoring#

 The ground truth is the correct answer to the question that the model was asked to solve.
 For example, in the case of predicting credit card fraud, the ground truth is the correct answer to the question, “Was this transaction actually fraudulent?”
-When we know the ground truth for all of the predictions a model has made, we can judge with certainty how well the model is performing.
+When you know the ground truth for all predictions a model has made, you can judge with certainty how well the model is performing.

-Ground truth monitoring requires waiting for the label event, such as whether or not a specific transaction was actually fraudulent, and then computing the performance of the model based on these ground truth observations.
+Ground truth monitoring requires waiting for the label event, such as whether a specific transaction was actually fraudulent.
+Based on the label event observations, you can compute the performance of the model.

-When it is available, the ground truth is the best solution to monitor model degradation.
+When it’s available, the ground truth is the best answer to monitor model degradation.

 However, obtaining the ground truth can be slow and costly.
-For example, in the case of predicting customer churn, we may not know the ground truth — whether the customer actually churned or not — until a few months after the record was scored.
+For example, take the case of predicting customer churn.
+You may not know the ground truth — whether the customer actually churned or not — until a few months after the model scored the record.

 Input drift monitoring#

-Input drift monitoring can also be a valuable warning sign — particularly for use cases requiring rapid feedback or if the ground truth is not available.
+Input drift monitoring can also be a valuable warning sign — particularly for use cases requiring rapid feedback or if the ground truth isn’t available.

-The basis for input drift is that a model will only predict accurately if the data it was trained on is an accurate reflection of the real world.
+The basis for input drift is that a model will only predict accurately if its training data is an accurate reflection of the real world.
 If a comparison of recent requests to a deployed model against the training data shows distinct differences, then there is a strong chance that the model performance may be compromised.

 Unlike with ground truth evaluation, the data required for input drift evaluation already exists.
 There is no need to wait for any other information.